 Each year is a little different.
-The lights are turned on every year the day after Thanksgiving at the start of the Ford Holiday River Parade.
-They always stay up through New Years Day.
-This year they will be on through the night of Jan.
-13.
+The lights are turned on every year the day after Thanksgiving at the start of the Ford Holiday River Parade (which was canceled this year).
+They always stay up through at least New Years Day.

 How many years have lights been strung up?

 It started in 1974.
 The Downtown Merchants Association decided NOT to light Houston Street and gave the lights the River Walk Association.
 That was the beginning.